loki3/flexagonator/docs/script.md

     * **setFace:** set properties for the entire face (front and/or back)
     * **unsetFace:** set properties for just the portion of the current face that's not already set (front and/or back)
     * **labelAsTree:** set properties for all leaf faces by traversing the pats as a binary tree
+    * **labelAsTreeMatch:** same, but every pat is the same and every folded pair gets the same label
 * History
     * **history:** manipulate the history that tracks which flexes have been performed
 * Flexagon name